OwenChen2028/dingo-bot/README.md

 ## Step 3: Configure the Bot

-Create a `config.json` file in the root directory with the following structure:
+Create a `config.json` file in the root directory with the following:

 ```json
 {